andyatkinson/andyatkinson.github.io/consulting.md

 <small>Andrew Atkinson presenting at PgDay Chicago 2023.
 Photo by [Hettie D.](https://postgresql.life/post/henrietta_dombrovskaya/)</small>

 ## Hello 👋
-I’m **Andrew** (or **Andy**), and I offer software development and database consulting.
+I’m **Andrew** (or **Andy**).
+I offer software development and database consulting to teams.

 I specialize in **backend development** with **Ruby on Rails** and database operations with **PostgreSQL** 🐘.
-I love fixing database performance problems to increase the scalability, reliability, and cost efficiency of web applications.
+I am most enthusiastic about fixing database performance problems for teams to help them improve the scalability, reliability, and cost efficiency of their web applications.

 ## Why hire me?
-- To get better performance, you’re considering scaling your instances, but wondering if your existing queries could be improved instead.
-- You might have a lot of data-related bugs or incidents, and want to reduce those to allow your team to focus more.
-- You may be experiencing or expecting big data growth, and wondering whether your current schema design and instances are equipped to handle it.
+- Hire me to help improve the performance of your existing queries, in order to avoid needing to scale your instances.
+- Hire me to reduce the number of data-related bugs and incidents your team is facing, so they can stay more focused on building the product.
+- Hire me to evaluate your current schema design and instances based on your current data size and query volume, and future growth plans.
+We can discuss changes and I can perform any necessary data migrations.
+- Hire me as a partial application-focused DBA for your team, who can provide recommendations and insights for PostgreSQL, as well as code changes in Ruby within the flow of your team development practices.
-- Without a dedicated DBA or DB-focused senior engineer on your team, you may be wondering how to grow a broad base of database skills on your team, without locking up your valuable full-time team members. 🧠
+- Hire me to provide training on database topics to your full-time Rails team members. 🧠
+- Something else not mentioned here?
+Let’s chat (see below).

 ## Testimonials 🤝
-> Andrew helped us test and apply PostgreSQL parameter changes to reduce errors on large tables.
-Andrew is now contributing to our implementation of Rails’ multiple databases to improve our platform resiliency.
+> Andrew helped us test and apply PostgreSQL parameters that reduced errors.
+Andrew is now contributing to our multiple databases strategy with Rails to improve our platform resiliency.
 <cite>- VP of Engineering</cite>

-> Andrew provided training to our team on query plans and index design.
-Without making schema changes, Andrew rewrote the query and added indexes to greatly improve the performance.
+> Andrew provided training to our team on reading query plans and designing indexes.
+Andrew rewrote a complex query and added indexes to greatly improve performance.
 <cite>- Director of Engineering</cite>

 ## Rates
-As a U.S.-based Staff-level Rails engineer, I’m offering my services at a competitive rate within the market.
-Since you’re hiring me on a partial basis, you’ll pay a fraction of what you’d pay to hire an engineer with comparable skills on a full-time basis.
+As a U.S.-based Staff-level Rails engineer, I’m offering my services at a competitive market rate.
+Since you’re hiring me on a partial basis, you’ll pay a fraction of what you’d pay to hire a full-time engineer with comparable skills.

-We’ll agree on a scope of work with deliverables.
-You’ll have a rough idea of how long the work will take.
-I’ll track my hours and send you invoices based on the plan.
+Instead of straight hourly pricing, let’s consider the scope of work you need, and a rough timeline and deliverables.
+We’ll make a plan together, add a price, and I’ll track my hours.
+Besides daily communication when work is happening, you’ll get detailed invoices.

 ## How does it work?
 1. We’ll have a **30 minute no-cost, no-obligation call** over Zoom or Hangouts.
-I recommend a couple of people on your side, including someone authorized to hire contractors, and someone who works hands-on in the codebase.
+I recommend having someone attend that’s authorized to hire contractors, and someone that’s hands-on in the codebase and databases.
-1. We’ll discuss the challenges you’re facing and your goals.
-I’ll take notes and begin preparing a plan.
+1. We’ll discuss the challenges you’re facing and what your goals are.
+I’ll take notes and start preparing a plan.
-1. With the rough plan shared, we’ll determine the goals, deliverables, and a fee.
-We’ll get it all in writing along with legal documents.
-1. With all the documents signed, we’ll get to work.
+1. Once we’ve reviewed the plan, we’ll discuss goals, deliverables, and an overall fee.
+We’ll get it all in writing, sign the legal documents, and get to work.